meveo-org/meveo/WILDFLY_INSTALL.md

 * Open the file WILDFLY_HOME\standalone\configuration\standalone-full.xml
 * At the end of `<extensions>` tag add the following properties.

+Note that depending on the keycloak version you have the value of meveo.keycloak.url varies:
+* with keycloak running on wildfly `<property name="meveo.keycloak.url" value="http://localhost:8081"/>`
+* with keycloak running on quarkus `<property name="meveo.keycloak.url" value="http://localhost:8081/auth"/>`

 ```
 <system-properties>
     <property name="jboss.as.management.blocking.timeout" value="900"/>